DepED Logo

 The institution was split into the Department of Education, Culture, and Sports (DECS), the Commission on Higher Education (CHED), and the Technical Education and Skills Development Authority (TESDA) in 1984 following the enactment of Executive Order No. 1, which reorganized the government.

 A significant turning point in the department’s history occurred in 2001.
-The Department of Education (DepEd) replaced DECS after Republic Act No. 9155, sometimes called the Governance of Basic Education Act, was passed.
+The Department of Education (DepEd) replaced DECS after the passage of Republic Act No. 9155, also known as the Governance of Basic Education Act.
 The new statute granted more management authority over the basic education system.

 The K–12 program, one of the biggest reforms in Philippine education history, was launched in 2010.
 This initiative increased the length of basic education by two years, made kindergarten mandatory, and added grades for senior high school.